On finite groups whose coprime graph is a divisor graph: Introduction

 \begin{ques} Which coprime graphs are divisor graphs? \end{ques}

-In this paper, we first give a characterization for which generalized lexicographic products are divisor graphs.
+In this paper, we first characterize which generalized lexicographic products are divisor graphs.
 As applications, we show that every of power graph, reduced power graph and order graph is a divisor graph.
-Then, we prove that the coprime graph of a group is a generalized lexicographic product, and give characterizations for which coprime graphs are divisor graphs.
-We also characterize the groups $G$ with $|\pi(G)|\le 4$, whose coprime graph is a divisor graph.
-Finally, we classify the finite groups $G$ so that $\Gamma(G)$ is a divisor graph if $G$ is a nilpotent group, a dihedral group, a generalized quaternion group, a symmetric group, an alternating group, a direct product of two non-trivial groups, and a sporadic simple group.
-The results partly answer Question~\ref{ques2}.
+We then show that, the coprime graph of a group is a generalized lexicographic product, and characterize which coprime graphs are divisor graphs.
+Finally, we classify the finite groups $G$ having at most four prime divisors, whose coprime graphs are divisor graphs.
+We also classify the finite groups $G$ whose coprime graphs are divisor graphs, if $G$ is a nilpotent group, a dihedral group, a generalized quaternion group, a symmetric group, an alternating group, a direct product of two non-trivial groups, and a sporadic simple group.
+These results partly answer Question~\ref{ques2}.